-- A decision about whether to provide or pay for a Part D drug including: - A decision not to pay because the drug is not on the plan's formulary. - The drug is determined not to be medically necessary.

-- The Plan determines whether the drug is otherwise excluded, but a member believes it may be covered by the Plan. - Failure to provide coverage determination in a timely manner, when a delay would adversely affect members health. - A decision concerning a formulary exception request. - A decision on the amount of cost sharing for a drug. - A decision on whether members have satisfied a precertification or other utilization management requirement.
+- A decision about whether to provide or pay for a Part D drug including: - A decision not to pay because the drug is not on the plan's formulary. - The drug is determined not to be medically necessary. - The Plan determines whether the drug is otherwise excluded, but a member believes it may be covered by the Plan. - Failure to provide coverage determination in a timely manner, when a delay would adversely affect a member's health. - A decision concerning a formulary exception request. - A decision on the amount of cost sharing for a drug. - A decision on whether a member has satisfied a precertification or other utilization management requirement.